1986 American League Championship Series: Aftermath

 1986 was also Gene Mauch's last chance at winning a pennant.
-In his 26 years as manager, his name became linked with coming up just short.
+In his 26 years as manager, his name became linked with coming up just short, coming three times within a single victory of reaching a World Series.
 In 1964, his Philadelphia Phillies suffered a dramatic collapse during the final two weeks of the season.
 The "Phold of '64", as it became known, was one of the most infamous collapses in baseball history.
-Mauch only won two division titles in his managerial career -- with the California Angels in 1982 and 1986 -- but even those teams had a reputation of melting down in key moments.
-Despite this, many players considered him their most insightful manager.
-Mauch retired in 1987 with 3,942 games managed and 1,902 games won.
+Mauch won two division titles in his managerial career (both with the Angels) and three NL Manager of the Year Awards.
+Many of his fellow managers considered him the most insightful and tactical manager in his day, including Alvin Dark; although one of the important reasons his teams never reached the highest heights was that "he didn't understand pitching", according to Dark.
+Mauch retired in 1987 with 3,942 games managed and 1,902 games won, by far the winningest manager to have never won a league pennant.

 In retrospect, most people consider the 1986 postseason to be one of the best (if not the best) postseasons of all time, as it not only was exciting but also made up for a lackluster regular season, in which the Red Sox, Angels, Mets, and Houston Astros all won their divisions handily.

 In 2002, the Angels would finally have their moment(s) of glory.
 They would win the American League Wild Card, as well as their Division Series (dethroning the four-time defending A.L. champion N.Y.
 Yankees in four games), their first pennant (over Minnesota in five games), and their first World Series title (over San Francisco in seven games).